Charles Rotimi

-Charles Nohuoma Rotimi (born 1957) is the Director of the Trans-National Institutes of Health (NIH) center for research in genomics and global health.
-He works to ensure that population genetics include genomes from African populations and founded the African Society of Human Genetics in 2003.
+Charles Nohuoma Rotimi (born 1957) is the Scientific Director of the National Human Genome Research Institute (NHGRI).

+He joined the National Institutes of Health (NIH) in 2008 as the inaugural Director of the Trans-NIH Center for Research in Genomics and Global Health and was also the chief of the NHGRI's Metabolic, Cardiovascular, and Inflammatory Disease Genomics Branch.
+He works to ensure that population genetics include genomes from African populations and founded the African Society of Human Genetics in 2003 and was elected its first president.
 Rotimi was instrumental in the launch of the Human Heredity and Health in Africa (H3Africa) with the NIH and the Wellcome Trust.
 He was elected to the National Academy of Medicine in 2018.

 Early life and education

 Rotimi was born in Benin City, Nigeria, and is the second oldest of six children.
 His mother had no education and his father was a high school English teacher.
 Rotimi studied at the University of Benin and graduated in 1979.
 He led the chemistry lab at a high school in Benin.
 He decided to attend graduate school abroad, and applied to universities in the United Kingdom and United States.
 He was supported by his family to attend the University of Mississippi, where he studied health care administration.
 He flew from Nigeria to Mississippi via London, including catching a helicopter from Gatwick Airport to Heathrow Airport.
 While studying at the University of Mississippi, Rotimi met his wife Deatrice, who was from Chicago.
 He graduated with a master's degree in 1983.
 In 1985 he returned to Nigeria and was appointed an administrator at a local health ministry.
 He returned to America to complete a program in epidemiology at the University of Alabama, and was awarded a full scholarship to complete a doctorate.
 Rotimi completed his PhD and then spent a year as a postdoc at the Loma Linda University in California.
 Here he worked on Alzheimer's disease.